Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 Other nutrients: High in protein, iron, B vitamins, and antioxidants.

-Why it’s great: Spirulina is a powerful superfood that provides an easy way to boost vitamins, minerals, antioxidants, protein, fiber, and more.
+Why it’s great: Spirulina is a powerhouse superfood that rocks vitamins, minerals, antioxidants, protein, fiber, and more.

 How to eat: Add to green smoothies, spirulina energy balls, porridges, salads, and more.
 You can also take it in supplement form if you don’t like the taste.